Dorothy Otnow Lewis: Research

-During her research Lewis concluded that most if not all the inmates she worked with had been abused as children or had experienced or witnessed potentially traumatic events, including violence.
+During her research Lewis concluded that most, if not all, of the inmates she worked with had been abused as children or had experienced or witnessed potentially traumatic events, including violence.
 She found that in most cases both the accused and the family members have been reluctant to discuss the abuse that happened in the past; in many cases she concluded that the inmates had blocked out the memories.
 In some cases she was able to find testimony to this abuse as well as corroborating evidence.
 The corroborating evidence often included scars said to be from the abuse, as well as hospital and criminal records potentially related to abuse.
-In many cases, the hospital records of the abuse were attributed to other causes, often accidents; however the explanations often didn't match the injuries according to Lewis.
+In many cases, the hospital records of the abuse were attributed to other causes, often accidents; the explanations often did not match the injuries according to Lewis, however.
 She also found that the parents of these children often had the same problems as the children and concluded that they taught their behavior to the children.
 She argued that they often relied on excessive force to discipline their children and used it inconsistently, and that in many cases the children who received the strictest discipline became the most violent.
 In some cases these children found that if they told other adults about the abuse, which in some cases was very extreme, they found that adults didn't believe them because the stories were too bizarre.

 However, other experts, such as forensic psychologist Barbara R. Kirwin, question Lewis' uses of small samples without control groups, and her own findings indicate a far lower estimate of how many murderers were abused as children.

 Lewis in fact focused on several possible antecedents of violence, and summed up her conclusions in 1998: "What brain damage does is it increases emotional lability, impulsiveness, poor judgment.
 But most brain-damaged people are not violent.
 And psychoses, even paranoia ... even paranoid schizophrenia does not usually create violence.
 Most people with this disorder are not violent.
 And probably abuse alone does not create a grotesquely violent individual.
 However, when you put these together brain dysfunction, a tendency to paranoia and early on-going horrendous abuse and violence, you get a recipe for violence."
-Lewis has also highlighted the role of extremes of mood such as major depression and mania or even hypomania (including swings between them as found in the bipolar spectrum, previously known as manic depressive psychosis), and dissociative identity states (multiple personalities, which she was originally skeptical existed).
+Lewis has also highlighted the role of extremes of mood such as major depression and mania or even hypomania (including swings between them as found in the bipolar spectrum, previously known as manic depressive psychosis), and dissociative identity states (formerly multiple personality disorder, that Lewis originally doubted the existence of).